Stefan Mihajlović

-Stefan Mihajlović (Стефан Михајловић; born 24 June 1994) is a Serbian footballer who plays for Radnički Niš.
+Stefan Mihajlović (Стефан Михајловић; born 24 June 1994) is a Serbian footballer who most recently played for Radnički Beograd.

 He is the son of former Yugoslav international footballer Radmilo Mihajlović.

 Club career

-Coach Aleksandar Janković invited Stefan Mihajlović, who at the time was a part of Red Star's youth squad, to travel to Turkey with the senior team for the 2012–13 winter break off-season.
+Coach Aleksandar Janković invited Mihajlović, who at the time was a part of Red Star's youth squad, to travel to Turkey with the senior team for the 2012–13 winter break off-season.

 Mihajlović, at the age of 17, played his first match with the Red Star Belgrade senior team in a friendly against Eyüpspor, during which he scored two goals.
 He made his professional debut for Red Star Belgrade on 9 March 2013 in a SuperLiga match against Novi Pazar.

 Eventually, coach Janković was replaced by Ricardo Sá Pinto, who suspended Mihajlović in early April for missing practice without any excuse.
 However, the suspension was promptly removed after a friendly match with FK Jagodina's youth squad, during which Mihajlović scored a goal from a bicycle kick.

 After he left Red Star Belgrade, Mihajlović spent some period without a club, before joining FK Rad.
 He also spent a period with Biel-Bienne and Chiasso in Swiss Challenge League, before he signed with Borac Čačak in summer 2016.

 After a season with Borac, Mihajlović moved to Vojvodina on a three-year deal.

 In the summer of 2018, he left Vojvodina and after 3 years came back to FK Rad.
 After a successful season in which he made 21 appearances and scored one goal, his contract in summer 2019 expired, and he signed with FK Radnički Niš.